danielaufnahme-cmd/danielaufnahme-cmd/README.md

 ### Linux

-I use Arch Linux and enjoy working closer to the system instead of hiding everything behind layers of abstraction.
+I use Arch Linux and enjoy working closer to the system and understanding what is happening underneath.

 ### Aviation

-I'm also interested in **aircraft and aviation**, especially the technology and engineering behind modern aircraft.
+I'm also really interested in **aircraft and aviation**, especially the technology and engineering behind modern aircraft.

 ---

-# How I build things
+# How I Build Things

-I usually start with an idea and then figure out what I actually need to learn to make it work.

 ```text
 Idea